Spartacist uprising: Legal proceedings

+Post-Weimar

-In 1934 the Nazi regime granted Otto Runge compensation for his imprisonment and Kurt Vogel convalescence using taxpayers' money.
-In January 1935 the National Socialists leveled Luxemburg's and Liebknecht's graves, presumably also disposing of their bones.
+In 1934, the Nazi regime granted Runge compensation for his imprisonment and Vogel convalescence using taxpayers' money.
+In January 1935, the National Socialists leveled the graves of Luxemburg and Liebknecht, possibly also disposing of their bones.

+Runge, recognized and beaten by workers in 1925 and 1931 after his release from prison, was tracked down by members of the KPD in Berlin in May 1945 and handed over to the Soviet commandant's office on the instructions of senior prosecutor Max Berger.
+Runge was charged with murder, although his health later deteriorated, and he died in custody in September 1945.

 The journalist and right-wing politician Eduard Stadtler stated in his 1935 memoirs that the murders were contract killings.
 He wrote that on a visit to Pabst on 12 January he had "requested the murders from him" and that Pabst told him later who had carried them out.
 Pabst also indicated that he had been in contact with Noske.

-In 1959 Pabst had a conversation with Günther Nollau, later vice president of the German Federal Office for the Protection of the Constitution, who recorded what Pabst said: "During that time he [Pabst] had heard Karl Liebknecht and Rosa Luxemburg speak in Berlin.
+In 1959 Pabst had a conversation with Günther Nollau, later vice president of the German Federal Office for the Protection of the Constitution, who recorded what Pabst said: "During that time, he [Pabst] had heard Karl Liebknecht and Rosa Luxemburg speak in Berlin.
 Wearing civilian clothes, he mingled with the crowd.
 His observations led him to the conclusion that the two were extraordinarily dangerous and that there was no one on their side to counter them.
 He therefore decided to get rid of them."
 In 1962 Pabst stated in an interview with Der Spiegel that Noske had permitted the murders and afterwards covered up the lack of prosecutions.
 In 1970 a letter was found in Pabst's estate in which he wrote: "It is clear that I could not have carried out the action without Noske's approval – with Ebert in the background – and that I also had to protect my officers.
 But very few people have understood why I was never questioned or brought up on charges.
 As a man of honor, I responded to the behavior of the MSPD by keeping my mouth shut for 50 years about our cooperation."

 Noske always denied the conversation overheard by Pabst in which he was said to have made an agreement to cooperate in the arrest and murder of the Spartacists.
-Otto Kranzbühler, who later became the lawyer for Hermann Souchon, the man who shot Rosa Luxemburg, stated that Pabst had confirmed to him the telephone conversation with Noske.
+Otto Kranzbühler, who later became the lawyer for Hermann Souchon, the man who shot Luxemburg, stated that Pabst had confirmed to him the telephone conversation with Noske.
 Biographers also believe that Pabst probably consulted with Noske or Hans von Seeckt of the army command.